 If you’re returning to part-time studies—within six months of the end of your study period—you have two options to stay out of repayment and maintain interest-free status:

-- Apply for part-time OSAP again.
-When we confirm your enrolment, the National Student Loan Service Centre, external link, opens in new window loan centre is notified that you are still in part-time studies.
+- Apply for part-time OSAP again: When we confirm your enrolment, the National Student Loan Service Centre, external link, opens in new window loan centre is notified that you are still in part-time studies and places your loans back into interest-free status.

-- Apply for interest-free status.
-If you don’t want to apply for part-time OSAP again, and will be continuing part-time studies, you can submit a PDF fileSchedule 2, external link, opens in new window to our department to keep your loans interest-free and defer repayment.
+- Apply for interest-free status: If you don’t want to apply for part-time OSAP again, and will be continuing part-time studies, you can submit a PDF fileSchedule 2, external link, opens in new window.
+This application should be submitted to our department for review.
+If approved, the Schedule 2 will keep your loans interest-free and defer repayment.
+Be sure to apply within the deadline by checking out our important dates and deadlines web page.

 Not returning to part-time studies?
-Learn more about repaying your loans on the OSAP website, external link, opens in new window.
+Visit the National Student Loans Service Centre (NSLSC) website to learn more about repaying your loans, external link, opens in new window.